stensrud/agentic_dsta/README.md

 ### Decision Agent Workflow and Configuration

-The Decision Agent is the core automated component of the DSTA solution.
+The Decision Agent is the core automated component of the Agentic DSTA solution.
 It's triggered by Cloud Scheduler to periodically evaluate and manage campaigns based on pre-configured instructions and real-time signals.

 **Workflow:**